When dealing with a bed bug infestation…

 There are 2 reasons for this:

 - Alarm Pheromones: As explained earlier, bed bugs use pheromones to communicate with one another.
 When a bed bug is threatened, it will release alarm pheromones to warn the colony of danger.
-Killing a bed bug means crushing its scent glands, which in turn releases the alarm pheromones into the air–a posthumous warning to others that you’re a danger to them.
+Killing a bed bug means crushing its scent glands, which in turn releases the alarm pheromones into the air.

 - Blood: If you kill a bed bug shortly after it’s fed, then you’ll catch a faint scent of blood.
 It takes a bed bug several hours to digest human blood, so the earlier you crush the pest, the “fresher” the smell will be.